wowBlaBla/Givetree-Frontend/apps/marketplace/README.md

 ## Available Scripts

-### `yarn start`
+### `yarn dev`

-Runs the appin the development mode.
+Runs the app in development mode.

 The page will reload if you make edits.
 If there are any lint errors, you will also see them in the console.

 ### `yarn cypress`

 Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://nextjs.org/docs/testing) for more information
+See the section about [running tests](https://nextjs.org/docs/testing) for more information.